 Check-out occurs on Fridays at 2:00 p.m.
 Check-out follows the same line up procedure as check-in.

-Please turn left into the Administration building parking lot and form a line.
-The caregiver picking up will need to be listed on the pick up authorization form (on CampDocs) and will need to present a photo I.D.
+The caregiver picking up will need to be listed on the pick up authorization form (available on CampDocs) and will need to present a photo I.D.
 Medications will be returned to an adult at check- out.

-Artful Antics (06/02/24) will be picked up on Tuesday at 2:00 p.m.
+Half week: One with Nature will be picked up on Wednesday, July 2 at 2:00 p.m.